Doing It on Second Life – Part 2: Functions

 Your avi’s gender

 Sometimes you might accidentally, or by default, sit in the wrong gender position.
-If this happens, and it sometimes does, find the menu item “swap,” and it will swap both of you in opposite positions.
+If this happens, and it sometimes does, find the menu item “swap,” and it will swap both of you to opposite positions.
 You may also have to pick a spot from several “sitters” if you’re super kinky. ;p

 ALIGNING (Menu: Adjust)

-Very few of the SL creators possess the skills of professionals.
+Percentually, few of the SL creators possess the skills of professionals.
 Many freebie animations that are everywhere were created as the first attempt at animation and were later given out as freebies as the creator figured the animation quality wouldn’t justify the price tag.
-Therefore, they may have selected the wrong priority for the animation, or it was originally created for a different purpose.
+Therefore, they may have selected the wrong priority for the animation, or it was created for a different purpose.
 Thus, your animation override may override one of the sex furniture animations, while another animation in the same item may work fine.

 Therefore, it’s a good practice to disable your animation override HUD (if and once you get one) when sitting on any furniture, particularly during sex animations.
 Suppose your avatar is stuck in a sitting position.
-There are two possible reasons: your Animation Override (AO) hud overrides the sex, or you haven’t given the furniture permission to animate your avatar (a menu opens on the top right corner to ask you this).
+There are two possible reasons: your Animation Override (AO) HUD overrides the sex, or you haven’t given the furniture permission to animate your avatar (a menu opens on the top right corner to ask you this).

 The GOOD SEX